Luxtripper Travel Editor

 Mauritius is home to some of the world’s most luxurious and extravagant resorts, and they offer much more than a comfortable place to sleep.

-LUX* Belle Mare resort provides five-star accommodation but guests can also blissfully indulge at the world-renowned LUX* Me spa, a tranquil sanctuary offering numerous customisable treatments such as an invigorating island massage.
+LUX* Belle Mare Resort & Villas, Mauritius provides five-star accommodation but guests can also blissfully indulge at the world-renowned LUX* Me spa, a tranquil sanctuary offering numerous customisable treatments such as an invigorating island massage.

 With its gorgeous beaches and endless possibilities for adventure and exploration, Mauritius has something to offer every kind of traveller.
 You can spend your entire vacation with your feet in the sand, of course, but you can also dive from 10,000 feet, welcome spring with the locals in a multi-coloured frenzy, or luxuriate in a coconut-scented spa.
 The only way to find out what Mauritius has in store for you is to experience it for yourself.